 Trials began in late 1943 and by D-Day, some 58 were available for use by the Beach Groups.

 Another role for the BARV was to re-float beached landing craft by simply pushing them back.

-During the early sixties the Sherman BARV was replaced with a twelve Centurion based designs, the FV4018 CeBARV.
+During the early sixties, the Sherman BARV was replaced with twelve Centurion-based designs, the FV4018 CeBARV.
 Centurion BARV’s were deployed to the Falklands in 1982 although only one was in a serviceable condition, nevertheless, the other was invaluable.